 Hanle is at an approximate altitude of around 4,500 meters.
 The altitude at the village can be a bit lower but Indian Astronomical Observatory here is at an altitude of 4,500 meters, (14,764 ft).
 Photi La, the nearest high altitude pass, about 30 kilometers from Hanle, is at an altitude of 5525 meters, 18,124 ft.

 However, if you had trouble while you were at Pangong or Tso Moriri, or your AMS symptoms were quite serious, then I would strongly advise continuing to Hanle.
 If your situation worsens, medical facilities here are severely limited and the nearest hospital at Leh is 2 days away.

-To summarize; road conditions on all the above mentioned routes will be as below.
+To summarize, road conditions on all the above-mentioned routes will be as below.

-Leh to Pangong Tso: Mostly good with a bad stretch around Chang La top; doable in Sedan and hatchback.
+Leh to Pangong Tso: Mostly good with a bad stretch around Chang La top, doable in Sedan and hatchback.

-Pangong Tso to Hanle: Mix of good, bad, ugly and really ugly; best for an SUV with good ground clearance.
+Pangong Tso to Hanle: Mix of good, bad, ugly, and really ugly; best for an SUV with good ground clearance.

 Tso Moriri to Hanle via Charchagan La and Salsal La: Mostly a mix of bad and ugly.
 A 4×4 SUV is a must for this route.

 I hope the information mentioned above regarding planning a trip to Hanle was helpful.
-If you have any further questions, please feel free to ask in comments sections below or at our Community Forum and I will be glad to answer.
+If you have any further questions, please feel free to ask in the comments sections below or at our Community Forum and I will be glad to answer.